Me: How do I forgive?

-In searching for information on how to forgive, 90% of what I came across were cute little quotes that sounded nice, but were completely useless to me from a practical perspective.
+In searching for information on how to forgive and let go, 90% of what I came across were cute little quotes that sounded nice but were completely useless to me from a practical perspective.

 Here are just a few famous forgiveness quotes you may be familiar with:

 “Forgiveness is a gift you give to yourself.”

 - Suzanne Somers

 “There is no love without forgiveness, and no forgiveness without love”